-There are a variety of ways in which service users can be involved, and which is best to use depends on a number of factors.
-For instance, if the goal is to gather information regarding the quality of your service, specific focus groups or a survey could reach more people and would require less resources.
-If you want service users to take part in some decision-making processes, it may be more useful to recruit a handful of service user representatives and support them to gather other users' views. (this is also Peer Research).
+There are a variety of ways in which service users can be involved, deciding on which is the best method to use depends on a number of factors.
+For instance, if the goal is to gather information regarding the quality of your service, specific focus groups or surveys could reach more people and would require less resources.
+If you want service users to take part in decision-making processes, it may be more useful to recruit a handful of service user representatives and support them to gather other users' views (also known as peer research).

-2. What would be its purpose?
-And their scope/ decision making power?
+2. What is the purpose, scope and decision making power?